 The four core values are inclusive of fun, challenge and rewards of participating in recreation and education.

 The values range from identifying the Park for play while ensuring sustainable management of the Park is understood to be a responsibility by all users.

-The park has a forestry strategy that focuses on sustainable forestry practices, choosing longer term rotations of 60-80 years using a variety of introduced and native species.
+The Park has a forestry strategy that focuses on sustainable forestry practices, choosing longer term rotations of 60-80 years, using a variety of introduced and native species.
+A Forestry Management Plan is also in development.
 Riparian areas and ground steeper than 20% have been retired to native regeneration.

-Park staff are involved in developing several volunteer programmes including:
+Park staff have been involved in developing several volunteer programmes including: